 Step back in time and immerse yourself in the rich tapestry of Croatia's Dalmatian coast with historical walking tours focused on Trogir and the adjacent island of Ciovo.
 Trogir, a UNESCO World Heritage site, is an open-air museum, a perfectly preserved medieval town encased within ancient walls.
 Its labyrinthine streets, Romanesque churches, Renaissance palaces, and Baroque houses whisper tales of Venetian rule, Greek colonization, and Roman occupation.
 Wandering these narrow alleyways, often referred to as 'the best-preserved Romanesque-Gothic town in all of Central Europe,' is an experience in itself, but a guided tour brings its complex history to life.
 These tours go beyond simply pointing out landmarks.
 Knowledgeable local guides weave narratives of the past, from the strategic importance of the island to the lives of its former inhabitants.
 You'll learn about the imposing Kamerlengo Fortress, the stunning Cathedral of St. Lawrence with its masterpiece portal, and the numerous noble families who left their architectural mark.
 Beyond the ancient city walls, the exploration extends to Ciovo Island itself.
 Connected by a small bridge, Ciovo offers a different perspective, featuring tranquil coves, ancient chapels like St. Theodore’s, and the serene Monastery of St. Anthony, providing a blend of historical discovery and natural beauty.
 Walking tours are the ideal way to navigate the compact UNESCO core of Trogir and appreciate the historical layers of Ciovo without the constraints of modern transportation.

-Discover our top picks for historical trogir & ciovo walking tours in Ciovo Island
+Looking to book?
+View all available historical trogir & ciovo walking tours in Ciovo Island with live pricing and instant confirmation.

 Explore Trogir's remarkably preserved medieval core, a UNESCO World Heritage site, with expert guides who reveal its historical significance.